“She awake yet?” Squall asked groggily as he rolled on to his side and looked at Selphie.

 Squall looked back at the girl and waited for her explanation, “I felt so dizzy, but that stupid monster wasn’t about to leave me alone so I had to do something!
 It was really, really hard to think but Ifrit and I have been a team for so long that even though I could barely work the words he completed the summoning for me.”

 Squall’s eyebrows rose slightly.
 If summons could complete their own castings he wondered if they could come out whenever they wanted.
 Inside him he felt Quezacotl stir, and a current of electricity rippled gently through his mind.
 Squall sighed softly.
-They would ever remain mysterious; the Guardian Forces liked to keep their secrets.
+They would remain ever mysterious; the Guardian Forces liked to keep their secrets.

 “Was the summoning what knocked you out?”
 Squall asked.